William Trench, 1st Earl of Clancarty: Early life

 Trench was born on 23 June 1741.
 He was one of six sons and five daughters born to Frances (née Power) Trench and Richard Trench.
 Among his siblings were Gen. Eyre Power Trench (who married Charlotte, widow of Lady Sir John Burgoyne, 7th Baronet and daughter of James Johnston), Nicholas Power Trench (who married Jane Butler, daughter of Sir Richard Butler, 5th Baronet), and Anne Power Trench (wife of Charles Cobbe, MP, son of Thomas Cobbe and grandson of Charles Cobbe, Archbishop of Dublin).

-His paternal grandparents were Elizabeth (née Eyre) Trench and Frederick Trench, who represented Banagher and Galway County in the Irish House of Commons.
+His paternal grandparents were Elizabeth (née Eyre) Trench and Frederick Trench, who represented Banagher and County Galway in the Irish House of Commons.
 His maternal grandparents were David Power and Elizabeth (née Keating) Power.

 Career

 William was a Member of Parliament in the Irish House of Commons, and supported the Whigs.
-He represented Galway County from 1768 until 1797 and served as High Sheriff of County Kilkenny in 1777.
+He represented County Galway from 1768 until 1797 and served as High Sheriff of County Kilkenny in 1777.

 He was advanced to the Irish House of Lords as Baron Kilconnel (created 25 November 1797), and to the position of Viscount Dunlo (created 3 January 1801) as a reward for his continuing support of the Whig Party.
 On 12 February 1803 he became Earl of Clancarty.
 His choice of the title is derived from his descent from Elena MacCarty, wife of John Power, daughter of Cormac Oge MacCarty, Viscount Muskerry, and sister of Donough MacCarty, 1st Earl of Clancarty.
 He therefore became the first Earl of Clancarty in its second creation.